NW 38th Ave Street Improvements

 I have previously expressed concern about the otters which inhabit the watershed in the proposed project area.
 I note that their dam has been disturbed twice.
 The state of WA requires a permit for such actions.
 Can you tell me when your permits were obtained, and any restrictions that may have been listed?

-citizen asked almost 2 years ago
+citizen asked over 2 years ago

 Thank you for using Engage Camas.
 If you're referring to the ditch along 38th, the City is not required to have permits for ditch maintenance.
 Also, while we understand that there are beavers that reside in the ditch, we’re unaware of any otters living in the area.